 That being said, if you are sleeping at a hotel at your final destination, give them a call and inform them that you will not be able to make it and try to avoid any extra charges or even to get a last-minute cancellation.

 Our most important advice would be to remain calm.
-No one wants a missed connection but it happens to everybody.
-The calmer you are, the better you’ll spend your already reserved time at the airport.
+No one wants a missed connection but it can happen to everybody.
+The calmer you are, the better you’ll spend your time at the airport.
 You should have enough time for a pleasant meal and some shopping.

-And remember... you can get compensation for your missed connection in just a few clicks!
+And remember... you can get flight compensation for your missed connection in just a few clicks!

 Looking for more air travel advice?
 Check out our blog posts on lost luggage and the right to food and drinks in case of a flight delay or cancellation!